4061 4th Avenue Phone: 1 867 667 7680

 Whitehorse, Yukon Email: email@example.com

 Canada Y1A 1H1 Join us on Facebook and Twitter

-The Klondike Snowmobile Association is a volunteer, non-profit organization formed in 1981 and incorporated in 1984 to represent snowmobilers in the Yukon Territory of Canada.
+The Klondike Snowmobile Association is a volunteer, non-profit organization formed in 1981 to represent snowmobilers in the Yukon Territory of Canada.
 Our mission is to “protect, develop and enhance the sport and recreation of snowmobiling in the Yukon.”
 For more information about the K.S.A. and what we do, please see the About Us section.

 Visitor to the Yukon?
 Check out our Visitors page!